2019 course dates September 1 - 5

 Watercolour - emphasis on 'plein air' painting

-Jem Bowden is a watercolour specialist with a deep affection for the medium, appreciating the traditional methods and applying them with a bold approach.
-Inspired by a love of nature and the outdoors from an early age, he began to paint the landscape as a child after first discovering JMW Turner and then the French Impressionists.
+Jem Bowden is a watercolour specialist whose inspiration lies in being outdoors, in the landscape and under the skies.
+He began to paint at an early age, after first discovering JMW Turner and then the French Impressionists.
 Latterly, his love of the British watercolour landscape tradition has influenced his development as an artist, with painting outdoors central to his practice.

 The great watercolourists have shown how wonderful this medium is for capturing the landscape.
 In theory it can be simple, but watercolour has its own ideas, and constantly challenges both the professional and the amateur artist.